 - The first is a FIFO input interface, and a FIFO output interface.
 This is to be used for the main inter-node communications.
-(It is usually also used for connection to the HOST computer if any). - The second is an asynchronous interface that allows registers etc to be configured from a HERON module.
-This is intended for configuring communication systems, or perhaps to control some function specific peripherals on the carrier board. - The third is a JTAG (IEEE 1149.1) interface for running processor debug tools. - The fourth is the HERON Serial Bus, used for configuration messages. - The last is the general control such as reset, power etc.
+(It is usually also used for connection to the HOST computer if any). - The second is the HERON Serial Bus, used for loading FPGAs and for non real time configuration messages. - The last is the general control such as reset, power and General Purpose IO.

 HUNT ENGINEERING defined the HERON modules in conjunction with HEART - the Hunt Engineering Architecture using Ring Technology.
-This is a common architecture that we will adopt for our HERON carriers that provides good real time features such as low latency and high bandwidth, along with software reconfigurability of the communication system, multicast, multiple board support etc., etc.
+This is a common architecture that we have adopted for our HERON carriers that provides good real time features such as low latency and high bandwidth, along with software reconfigurability of the communication system, multicast, multiple board support etc., etc.